Monday, November 12, 2018

 Treya Killam Wilber

 Treya Wilber met her husband Ken in 1983 when she was 36.
 She had never considered marrying anyone before, and neither had he.
-They were each quickly sure they had found their spiritual partner.
+[Note: This statement turns out to be inaccurate.
+Ken Wilber was married to Amy Wagner Wilber Winn from 1973 to 1981.
+CK] They were each quickly sure they had found their spiritual partner.
 Just before their wedding, a doctor found a lump in Treya’s breast.
 They spent their honeymoon in the hospital, having it removed.

 Grace and Grit: Spirituality and Healing in the Life and Death of Treya Killam Wilber [1991] tells the story of the years in which Treya and Ken fought the aggressive, metastasizing cancer which kept recurring.
 The emotional toll the disease took from both their lives is documented in the book, which includes much of Treya’s personal journals and Ken’s commentary.
 Treya’s journey, the integrity and courage with she lived, continues to inspire.
 A few months before she died, her body riddled with tumors, her head covered by a pink scarf, she spoke at a conference.
 You can see the video of the speech here.